Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The deep, low sit is the defining trade-off: it’s excellent for sprawling but less natural for upright sitting without added pillows.
-The 46-inch depth can dominate smaller rooms and make walkways feel tight, especially if you pair it with a large coffee table.
-Cooling is only average because thicker cushions tend to hold heat.
-Cleaning is practical for day-to-day dust and crumbs, but it rewards quick spill response and routine upkeep rather than a “forget about it” approach.
+The deep, low sit is the defining trade-off.
+It is excellent for sprawling, but it is less natural for upright sitting without added pillows.
+The 46-inch depth can dominate smaller rooms and make walkways feel tight, especially with a large coffee table in front of it.
+Cooling is only average because the thicker cushions hold heat.
+Day-to-day cleaning is manageable, but this is a sofa that rewards quick spill response and regular upkeep.

 Lounge Deep 83-inch Sofa vs Alternatives